 You may request a copy of both, though circumstances vary for each.

 With a zero tape, you may NOT create any copy or request one until after Election Day.
 The zero tape must remain in the custody of and secured by election officials throughout the voting process.
-The public may view it at the polling place while observing the process by the means by which this viewing occurs is entirely up to the Chief Judge (or Site Coordinators at One Stop Early Voting). any action perceived as impeding or interfering with the process may be answered with removal from the voting enclosure by law enforcement if necessary.
+The party-appointed observers may view it at the polling place while observing the process but the means by which this viewing occurs is entirely up to the Chief Judge (or Site Coordinators at One Stop Early Voting).

 With a totals tape, you may request a copy as soon as it is available, although when that copy is provided is entirely up to the Chief Judge or office staff, depending on where it is requested.
 Often a copy is posted physically at the polling place itself, and a picture can be taken of that copy but NOT of any accompanying closing procedures.

-Note that on-site totals tapes restrictions and procedures do not apply to One Stop Early Voting as the machines used there are not actually closed until Election Day, hence there is no totals tape until then.
+Note that on-site totals tapes restrictions and procedures do not apply to One Stop Early Voting sites as the machines used there are not actually closed until Election Day, so no One Stop totals tapes exist until Election Day.
+One Stop Early Voting daily reconciliation procedures are performed by comparing ballots cast to ATV forms rather than votes, because it is illegal to acquire results from those machines prior to Election Day.